 Who knew losing weight could be so confusing?

-There is so much information on dieting and losing weight that you would think everyone must know all the answers to shedding kilos.
-However there’s so much hype out there about what’s healthy and what’s not that it can get quite confusing.
+If you’ve been dieting and not losing weight, you’re not alone!
+In this article I’m going to bust some common diet myths.
+There’s so much hype out there about what’s healthy and what’s not that it can get quite confusing.

-So, with all the knowledge we have available to us, why are the statistics for overweight and obesity climbing throughout the western world?
+With all the knowledge available to us, why are the statistics for overweight and obesity climbing throughout the western world?
 I believe there are a few reasons, but think the biggest cause is lifestyle.
 How you live your life and the choices you make can be seen on either your flat or bulging belly.

 I have lived both sides of the story.
 I was overweight or obese for many years – however when I quit dieting and decided to step up and take responsibility for my health and lifestyle choices things changed for the better.
 I lost 35 kilos and have been in my healthy weight range since 1993.

 Are you ready to ditch the diet mentality and take a healthy approach to weight loss?
-Let’s bust some weight loss myths.
+First, let’s bust some weight loss myths.

 5 diet myths debunked